tpt5cu/solarIrradiancePredictor/README.md

 ## Overview

 With increased demand for solar energy, comes an increased need to ensure that solar energy plants are constructed in optimal locations, such as locations with a large amount of solar irradiance.

+Typically solar collectors are not mounted horizontally, but at an angle.
+It is necessary to calculate total solar radiation values on a tilted surface given values on a horizontal surface.
+It is not possible to just use trigonometric relationships.
+This is because diffuse radiation is anisotropic in the sky, and tilted solar collector will collect diffuse radiation differently depending on its orientation.
+[7]

+Additionally for concentrated solar thermal systems, we need to konw global and direct normal solar irradiance.
+[7]

 Solar Irradiance is measured in several different ways: